Moosquibe/DiffusionLitrev/docs/index.markdown

     - **Autoregressive models**, e.g. most LLM-s, that factorizes the probability into the product of conditional probabilities according to some sometimes natural, sometimes arbitrary ordering: $p(x)=\prod_ip(x_i\|x_{<i})$.
 The model then learns these conditional distributions (and some seeding distribution for $x_0$).
 This structure makes the evaluation of the likelihood easy, but the generation has to be sequential which can be very slow.
     - **Variational Autoencoders (VAE)**, are latent variable models with a training methodology that jointly learns (1) what latent values are plausible for a given observation (encoder) and (2) how to decode a given value of the latent into a distribution over possible data domain instances.
 It does this to simultaneously optimize a surrogate loss function and close the gap between this surrogate and the likelihood.
     - **Normalizing flow models** that learn invertible deterministic mappings between the latent space and the observation domain and uses it to transform the latent densities to densities in the data domain.
-Needless to say, the invertibility puts a fair amount of restriction of the architecture of this mapping has been restricted to continuous distributions.
+This allows computation of the likelihood through the simple prior distribution for the latent but needless to say, the invertibility puts a fair amount of restriction of the architecture of this mapping is restricting to continuous distributions.
-    - **Energy based models** [TODO]
+    - **Energy based models** model the logarithm of the unnormalized likelihood $E_\theta(x)$ in $p_{\theta}(x) = Z_\theta^{-1}\exp E_\theta(x)$ and work around the limitations of the unknown normalization constant by contrastive learning techniques that basically all boil down to pushing $E_{\theta}(x)$ up on data samples and push down on contrasting negative samples without collapsing the energy landscape.
     - **Diffusion models** that are latent variable models, however, the latent is the path of a diffusion process and the prior latent distribution is both learnable.
 They can also be viewed as stochastic flows or stacked VAE-s and use a similar surrogate objective approach.
 They are the subject of this survey and we will go into the topic in much more detail below.

 2. **Implicit generative models** where the probability distribution is implicitly represented by its sampling process but without a tracktable density/mass function.
-They often require adversarial training which is notoriously unstable and often leads to model collapse.

    - **Generative Adversarial Networks (GAN)**, the state of the art for quite some time, where a generator model is trained to fool a discriminator model which is trained to tell generated and real images apart.
-They have excellent generation properties but are notoriously hard to train.
+They have excellent generation properties and were the state of the art in sample quality for quite a while generating lots of research interest (see the [GAN Zoo](https://github.com/hindupuravinash/the-gan-zoo)).

+        On the other hand they are notoriously hard to train due to the nature of the min-max adversarial training.
+Indeed, they look for a good saddle point instead of an optimum and the objective function thus oscillates heavily.
+Often either the generator or the discriminator simply "wins" (model collapse), or the model start oscillating between modes of the data distribution (mode collapse) and the training fails.
+There is a large [bag of tricks](https://github.com/soumith/ganhacks) employed in practice.
+These difficulties eventually caused them to mostly fall out of the mainstream in favor of diffusion models.

 3. **Score based generative models** that circumvents the difficulties of estimating the normalization constant by instead modeling the gradient of the log-probability often referred to as the Stein score.
 This is a vector field pointing towards increasing log-probability and can be learned by a model through a procedure called score matching.
 This vector field can also be used to guide a randomized process called Langevin dynamics to extract samples.

-They have achieved state of the art performance at the time on many tasks and later it was discovered that they are very tightly related to Diffusion Processes in that both can be viewed as discretization of Stochastic Differential Equations (SDE) driven by score functions.
+They have achieved state of the art performance at the time on many tasks and later it was discovered that they are very tightly related to diffusion models in that both can be viewed as discretization of Stochastic Differential Equations (SDE) driven by score functions.
+In short, diffusion models and score based models turned out to be two viewpoints of the same thing.

 ### Evaluating generative models